 What Are Volatile Organic Compounds (VOCs)?

-Volatile organic compounds, or VOCs, are carbon-containing chemicals that easily vaporize into gases at room temperature and infiltrate the air around us.
+Volatile organic compounds, or VOCs, are carbon-containing chemicals that easily vaporize into gases at room temperatureOpens in a new tab. and infiltrate the air around us.
 Even worse, VOCs can react with nitrogen oxide to contribute to ground-level ozone, which can have some serious long-term consequences (Liang et al., 2022).

 Although these toxic chemicals can be naturally produced by plant and animal processes, they are most commonly manufactured by humans.